jaredblumer/terminal-portfolio/README.md

 # Terminal Portfolio by Jared Blumer

 Welcome to my terminal-inspired portfolio!
-This interactive experience simulates a terminal interface and showcases my work as a full-stack engineer with a focus on React, TypeScript, JavaScript, Node.js, Python, and Ruby on Rails.
+This interactive experience simulates a terminal interface and showcases my work as a full stack software engineer with a focus on React, TypeScript, JavaScript, Node.js, Python, and Ruby on Rails.

 The application is deployed using **Docker**, **GitHub Actions**, and **AWS Fargate**.